 So back to the non-fiction world.
 Humanity has been struggling for a real-life Babel fish in the form of translation technology, and the growth of deep learning in current years has seen machine translation develop in quantum leap.
 Lately, we’ve had our hands on a couple of attractive hand-held translation devices, but the WT2 Plus translation earbuds are the first we’ve tried that adjust right there in your ear like a Babel fish and attempt to let real-time conversation minus the need to press buttons.

-From attractively-named Chinese company Timekettle, the WT2 Plus is a pair of earbuds that’s intended to be used by two different people.
-You put one in your own ear, and give the other to your chat partner.
-This puts noise-reducing, beamforming microphones near to both of your mouths, which helps separate which of you is speaking, and it paces up conversation by quality of the fact that you don’t have to stop talking while the WT2s are conveying their translations into the other person’s ear.
+From attractively-named Chinese company Timekettle, the WT2 Plus is a pair of earbuds that are intended to be used by two different people.
+You put one in your own ear and give the other to your chat partner.
+This puts noise-reducing, beamforming microphones near both of your mouths, which helps separate which of you is speaking, and it paces up the conversation.
+You don’t have to stop talking while the WT2s are conveying their translations into the other person’s ear.

 One needs to connect these things to your smartphone so as to use them, and the phone’s screen turns out to be convenient.
 You know the tool by now with online translation services; they can be hit or miss, both in how they’ve got you and how they pick to translate you.
 So it’s very convenient having the screen in between you as you talk, so at least both of you see what the machine thinks you said before interpretation.